datacosmosinfotech/Bank-Customer-Churn-Analysis/README.md

 Download the cleaned dataset

-Open the .pbix file in Power BI Desktop
+Open the .pbit file in Power BI Desktop

 If prompted: